“Meet me by the river where the trees don’t grow.”

 Weaknesses of the Deck:

-- If some of our bigger pieces like Card not found or even our commander get countered, it can make the overall game plan a lot rougher, and we don’t have much recursion.
+• If some of our bigger pieces like Master Chef or even our commander get countered, it can make the overall game plan a lot rougher, and we don’t have much recursion.

 Deck Stats: